CarloCimino/React_grid_form_project/README.md

 ## React Client Application Routes

-- Route `/`: HomePage, if the user is authenticated, list all the available forms: pressing the button submit will redirect to the route ('/form/:formId'); if the user is an admin, he will be able to see the button for the creation of a new form, being redirected to ('/create'), and if the user is even the creator of a form he can view the response submitted for each user, being redirected to ('/form/:formId/response').
+- Route `/`: HomePage, if the user is authenticated, list all the available forms: pressing the button submit will redirect to the route ('/form/:formId'); if the user is an admin, he will be able to see the button for the creation of a new form, being redirected to ('/create'), and if the user is the creator of a form he can view the response submitted for each user, being redirected to ('/form/:formId/response').
 If the user is not authenticated, he will be redirected to the route ('/login').
 - Route `/form/:formId`: FormDetail, allow the user (admin and user) to submit a form, modifing the previous answer (if already submitted).
 - Route `/create`: FormCreate, allow the admin to create new form, choosing the name for the form and for each question, the grid headers and the minumum and maximum responses accepted for each question.
 - Route `/form/:formId/response `: ResponsePage, allow the admin and creator of the form to see the responses and details submitted by the users for each form.